Therapy & Psychology Team

 Speech and Language Therapist: Debbie Parry

-Debbie more than 20 years’ experience working with children and young people who have complex communication needs.
+Debbie has over 20 years’ experience working with children and young people who have additional learning and complex communication needs.

-Working directly with individuals and families/carers, she devises individual intervention plans and programmes.
-She has worked as a senior, specialist Speech and Language Therapist (SaLT) and has experience in setting up services and working at strategic and operational levels.
-She has also spoken at conferences and devised and delivered bespoke training for families, carers, professionals and voluntary organisations.
+She has worked as a senior, specialist Speech and Language Therapist (SaLT) and has experience of setting up services and working at strategic and operational levels.
+She has spoken at conferences and has written and delivered bespoke training for families, carers, professionals and voluntary organisations.

-Communication is a fundamental skill that impacts on all areas of life.
-All students’ communication skills are screened by school staff when they join they school.
-If required, Debbie will be involved in assessing a student’s understanding and use of language, speech and social interaction, as well as communication skills.
-She also works with individuals or groups of young people to develop their skills too, as well as supporting staff on this same mission.
+In BTHS, there is a strong focus on the environment and ensuring it is conducive to communication.
+Debbie supports staff to consider this and to ensure that all communication needs are catered for.
+All learners’ communication skills are screened by school staff when they join they school.
+If required, Debbie will be involved in assessing a learner’s understanding and use of language, speech and social interaction, as well as communication skills.
+Individual intervention plans and programmes can be devised and are often delivered by the staff or by the SaLT onsite.
+Debbie may work directly with individuals and groups of learners to develop their skills, as well as supporting staff to do this too.

 Occupational Therapist: Sophie Brummell